 Save the Children features an impactful visual metaphor with this design.
 For their anti-violence campaign, they advocate how abusive parents could lead children to alcohol addiction.

 Tropicana is your go-to brand when you’re craving orange juice.
-Orange juice can be a good addition to a meal or a great refreshment during a sunny afternoon.
+Orange juice can be a good addition to a meal or a great refreshment on a sunny afternoon.
 But Tropicana claims orange juice is more than just orange juice.

 The brand wants consumers to ensure their daily intake of orange juice because it’s a complete breakfast.
 And the brand plays a clever visual metaphor by shaping an orange into a toast to resemble breakfast.
 Plus, Tropicana implies that the meal will be complete with a drink of their tasty orange juice.